Clyde Fenton: Biography

+He then joined the Royal Air Force in England in October 1927, where he gained navigation qualifications, however he resigned soon after in February 1930 after disputes over regulations.
+In England Fenton also had a short lived marriage to Eve Ryan-Gallacher which ended in divorce.

-Fenton earned his pilot's licence with a goal to join the Royal Flying Doctor Service, but the founder, Reverend John Flynn, had a policy of not using doctors as pilots.
+Fenton had earned his pilot's licence with a goal to join the Royal Flying Doctor Service, but the founder, Reverend John Flynn, had a policy of not using doctors as pilots.
 As a result, Fenton privately raised money for an aircraft, and in March 1934 arrived in Katherine as the Government Medical Officer.
 He started an aerial ambulance rescue service which grew into the Northern Territory Aerial Medical Service.

 Calls for medical assistance came through the two RFDS stations at Cloncurry and Wyndham, and were relayed by telegram.
 Fenton utilised primitive bush strips and runways to pick up the patients and return them to Katherine for medical treatment.
 With no navigational equipment or radios, landings were made on strips lit by kerosene flares or car lights, and only the railway lines and the Katherine River were available to estimate his position.

 To the Civil Aviation Department Fenton was a disaster, but to the people of the Top End, he was a hero.
-During his career he survived plane crashes, made a flight to China in a small open aircraft, and was once stranded for five days after a forced landing.
+On 14 May 1935 Fenton was fined £20 for "endangering public safety" by swooping low over the Star Theatre, Darwin several times, including once between "the front of the circle and the screen".
+In 1936 he made an unsanctioned flight to China after hearing of his sister's death in child-birth there, he flew there in a small open aircraft to bring his mother home.

 On 14 May 1940 he received his call up for the RAAF by telegram.
-He was eventually based at Manbulloo airstrip near Katherine, from where he made many emergency medical flights.
-In August 1942 the No 6 Communications Flight was formed with Flight Lieutenant Fenton in command.
-This unit delivered mail and food supplies to army and RAAF outposts, as far afield as the Wessell Islands.
+He was eventually based at Manbulloo airstrip near Katherine, from where he made many emergency medical flights; during this period he worked closely with Olive O'Keeffe a nurse working at the Katherine Hospital.
+In August 1942 the No 6 Communications Flight was formed with Flight Lieutenant Fenton in command; this was known as `Fenton’s Flying Freighters’.
+This unit delivered mail and food supplies to army and RAAF outposts, as far afield as the Wessel Islands.
 The unit was at various times based at the Ross Smith Aerodrome in Darwin, and at the Batchelor airstrip.

+Fenton left the Territory after the war and begun working for the Commonwealth Department of Health, initially in Brisbane.
+While there he wrote Flying Doctor (1947).
+He married Sheila Ethyl Young, a nurse and widow, in Sydney on 10 October 1949 and they divorced in October 1959.
+He transferred to Melbourne in 1949 and on 29 March 1963 he married Lavinia Florence Catalano.
+He retired from medicine in March 1966 and died on 27 February 1982.